 During the course of a patient’s treatment for chronic pain, their physician may suggest the need for additional testing.

-The reasoning for needing more testing is ultimately to get a better handle on a patient’s specific pain management needs.
+The reasoning for needing more testing is to get a better handle on a patient’s specific pain management needs.
 Among the testing that a physician may recommend is a study of how a patient’s nerves and muscles are working.

 Dr. Prasad, a pain specialist in Dallas-Fort Worth, performs this test on his patients during the course of treating their chronic pain.
 Below he answers a few basic questions about what an EMG and NCS test means.